-By delegation of the president, the chief financial officer and treasurer is responsible for purchasing functions of the university.
-The chief financial officer has designated the director of purchasing as the person responsible for the procurement of goods and services by the university.
+By delegation of the president, the chief operating officer is responsible for purchasing functions of the university.
+The chief operating officer has designated the senior director of purchasing as the person responsible for the procurement of goods and services by the university.
 Therefore, the Purchasing Department has authority to assist and provide guidance to all university schools, colleges and departments in the acquisition of goods and services in accordance with university policies.

-Only persons designated in writing by the chief financial officer and treasurer are authorized to commit the university to the purchase of goods and services; any expressed or implied commitment by other persons is unauthorized.
+Only persons designated in writing by the chief operating officer are authorized to commit the university to the purchase of goods and services; any expressed or implied commitment by other persons is unauthorized.

-The chief financial officer and treasurer reserves the right to review any acquisitions, commitments and/or contracts for all procurement centers.
+The chief operating officer reserves the right to review any acquisitions, commitments and/or contracts for all procurement centers.

 Purchases for goods and services must be made in accordance with the University Procurement policies.

 The senior director of purchasing has the responsibility for maintaining a uniform set of procedures and forms to implement the bid, proposal, and quotation processes of the University.
 The Purchasing Department will make forms and detailed procedural requirements available on-line for reference use by the university community.

 Schools, colleges and departments are responsible for communicating their requirements to the Purchasing Department by submission of a purchase requisition and/or a request for bid that includes detailed specifications and/or requirements.

 Schools, colleges and departments are required to adhere to University policies when utilizing sources other than the Purchasing Department for acquisition of goods and services.

 An individual school/college/department may purchase non-recurring small dollar items (less than $5,000) direct from a supplier utilizing the university’s TPC program as explained below or through the Accounts Payable Check Request process.